 Our performance tests showed reasonable results, with UK-Sweden download speeds hitting 45-55Mbps on a 75Mbps test connection.
 That's good news, and more than enough for most tasks, but keep in mind that you might see reduced performance if you're a long way from iPredator's Swedish base.

 IPredator has some unusual extras, including IPv6 support, but they can't compensate for the single location and the total lack of apps.
-The service could still be worth a try for experienced users looking for a short-term contract with a Swedish VPN, but everyone else should look elsewhere like our #1 pick ExpressVPN.
+The service could still be worth a try for experienced users looking for a short-term contract with a Swedish VPN, but everyone else should look elsewhere.

 - We've also highlighted the best VPN